 Can Probiotics Treat an Existing UTI?

 Even though you can’t cure a UTI with probiotics, you may still want to try a supplement with your doctor's standard treatment.
 Antibiotic use can sometimes cause beneficial urinary and vaginal flora to die along with harmful bacteria, leading to adverse effects like vaginal yeast infections.
-Probiotics may balance your body’s microbiomes by replacing the good bacteria eliminated by antibiotics.
+Probiotics for women may balance your body’s microbiomes by replacing the good bacteria eliminated by antibiotics.

 The Best Probiotics for UTI Prevention

-Many probiotic supplements are available today, so choosing one may initially seem daunting.
+Many probiotic supplements are available today, so choosing one probiotic may initially seem daunting.
 Fortunately, selecting a supplement gets easier when you know how to compare them.
 Look for the following as you shop:

 Colony Forming Units (CFUs)

 The actual number of living microorganisms in probiotic supplements varies.
-You can easily compare products with the colony-forming units (CFUs).
+You can easily compare probiotics with the colony-forming units (CFUs).
 This number tells you how many live and active good bacteria organisms are present in a serving of a specific supplement.

 The amount of CFUs used in clinical trials for studying probiotics for UTIs differs.
 In the systematic review mentioned above, the included studies used doses ranging from 10,000 to more than 10 billion CFUs.